 For rural residential private ways serving ≤ 4 lots and ≤ 250m in length, the total minimum permitted sealed carriageway width is 3.5m, with the total width of the private way a minimum of 7.0m.

 For rural residential private ways serving ≥ 5 lots or ≥ 250m length, the total minimum permitted sealed carriageway width is 4.0m with the total width of the private way a minimum of 7.5m.
-The crossfall must be 1:25.
-A passing bay must be considered.(
+A passing bay must be provided as in b) above.
+See drawing Rural Access Ways

 Road pavement